Martin Delany: Medicine and nationalism

 While living in Pittsburgh, Delany studied medicine under doctors.
 He founded his own practice in cupping and leeching.
 In 1849, he began to study more seriously to prepare to apply to medical school.
 In 1850 he was accepted into Harvard Medical School, after presenting letters of support from seventeen physicians, although other schools had rejected his applications.
 Delany was one of the first three black men to be admitted there.
 However, the month after his arrival, a group of white students wrote to the faculty, complaining that "the admission of blacks to the medical lectures highly detrimental to the interests, and welfare of the Institution of which we are members".
 They cited that they had "no objection to the education and elevation of blacks but do decidedly remonstrate against their presence in College with us."

 Within three weeks, Delany and his two fellow black students, Daniel Laing, Jr. and Isaac H. Snowden, were dismissed, despite many students and staff at the medical school supporting their being students.
 Furious, Delany returned to Pittsburgh.
 He became convinced that the white ruling class would not allow Black people to become leaders in society, and his opinions became more extreme.
-His book, The Condition, Elevation, Emigration, and Destiny of the Colored People of the United States, Politically Considered (1852), argued that blacks had no future in the United States.
+His book, The Condition, Elevation, Emigration, and Destiny of the Colored People of the United States, Politically Considered (1852), argued that black people had no future in the United States.
 He suggested they should leave and found a new nation elsewhere, perhaps in the West Indies or South America.
 More moderate abolitionists were alienated by his position.
 Some resented his criticizing men who failed to hire colored men in their own businesses.
-Delany also strongly criticized racial segregation among Freemasons, a fraternal organization.
+Martin Delany was also actively involved in the Prince Hall Freemasonry movement, which aligned with his efforts to promote civil rights and social progress for African Americans during the 19th century.

 Delany worked for a brief period as principal of a colored school before going into practice as a physician.
 During a severe cholera outbreak in 1854, most doctors abandoned the city, as did many residents who could leave, since no one knew how the disease was caused nor how to control an epidemic.
 With a small group of nurses, Delany remained and cared for many of the ill.

 Delany is rarely acknowledged in the historiography of African-American education.
 He is generally not included among African-American educators, perhaps because he neither featured prominently in the establishment of schools nor philosophized at length on Black education.